wixplosives/pleb/README.md

 ## Example of Travis configuration

-Add NPM_TOKEN environment varialbe in Travis Build Settings
+Add NPM_TOKEN environment variable in Travis Build Settings

 Add following to the end of your .travis.yml